velartrill/velartrill.github.io/orig/conspirators.md

 "No offense taken," says Lena gently, touching her shoulder.
 Daisy freezes up completely at the touch, and then starts trembling.

 "It's okay, Dee, hon.
-He doesn't bite.
-Unless you ask nicely."
+He doesn't bite unless you ask nicely."
 I turn my gaze to Rose.
 "As for you," I growl, pointing a finger, "*behave.*"

 "Rhea, *dear*, whatever do you imply?"

 "No terrorizing the new recruit.
 That's *her* job.
 Crew tradition."

-Rose gives me such an innocent look that any justiciar would have arrested her on the spot.
+Rose gives me such an innocent look that any justiciar would have hanged her on the spot.
 "Why, Rhea.
 I would never do anything to jeopardize her operational effectiveness!"

 "I've come to understand you people hide such depths of meaning in little phrases like *operational effectiveness,"* I respond levelly.